Home buying is exciting and you can’t wait to move into your new home—we get it.

-Of course, you probably already know you should have a home inspection done, but that’s not enough.
+Of course, you probably already know you should have a home inspection done by an expert you can hire at building inspections camden, but that’s not enough.
 You really need to dig a little deeper if you don’t want to end up with a money pit…or worse…a house that could kill you!

 What do you mean a house that could kill you?

 According to Cardoe Martin, if you don’t have this one type of inspection done (we’ll talk about in a moment), then yes, there is a common inspection that if you don’t have conducted, you could end up with a house that could kill you.

 So let’s get to this and by the end of this article, you will know exactly which inspections you need and why, as well as the one type of home inspection that could save your life.